 Our other factories will need to be reworked to support the many new models we are introducing based on new electric powertrains.
 That’s another $50 billion.

 We have a cash balance of $50 billion.
 Quite a lot, eh?
 Unfortunately, that’s clearly not enough to cover this quick transition.
 (If we could somehow spread the transition out by 2–3 decades, that would be much easier, but we don’t see that as sensible.)
 So, we will need to borrow a lot of money, and we are going to cut off dividend payments for several years.
-No worries — we’ve got you covered in 2025 or 2030, and we know you are long-term investors who also care about humanity and want to see a quick transition to clean technology that stops costly and horrendous global warming, so we’re sure you won’t bail on us.
+No worries — we’ve got you covered in 2025 or 2030, and we know you are long-term investors who also care about humanity and want to see a quick transition to clean technology, since that is important to stop costly and horrendous global warming, so we’re sure you won’t bail on us.

-I know you’d rather get a few more dividend payments before we jump in, but frankly, everyone in the industry sees the light and is now going to do this, so we have to get moving.
+I know you’d rather get a few more dividend payments before we jump into EVs, but, frankly, everyone in the industry sees the light and is now going to do this, so we have to get moving.

 Back to Reality